-Set in the world of London theater in the mid-1880s, Topsy-Turvy (1999) tackles the creative partnership between W. S. Gilbert and Arthur Sullivan, the reigning kings of light operetta, at a turning in their career.
+Set in the world of London theater in the mid-1880s, Topsy-Turvy (1999) tackles the creative partnership between W. S. Gilbert and Arthur Sullivan, the reigning kings of light operetta, at a turning point in their career.
 Their work has become repetitive, their latest show a disappointment, and the partnership is under strain as composer Sullivan (Allan Corduner) yearns to make more “serious” work.
 And then Gilbert (Jim Broadbent), the librettist and lyricist, find inspiration in the culture on display in London’s Japanese Exhibition.
 Almost in spite of himself, he is inspired to create something not just a new story but an entirely fresh, exotic world of characters and colors and cultural wonder, and the excitement reverberates across the company and into the marrow of what we see turn into the team’s most successful production ever: “The Mikado.”

 It’s Leigh’s most sprawling production and his most disciplined.
 He explores the culture of theater and the theater business from the top (where Gilbert and Sullivan live large on their enormous success) to the workaday world behind the scenes at the Savoy Theater, and weaves the stories and personalities of dozens of characters through the drama on and off stage, giving everyone their moment to shine within the ensemble.
 There are too many to them out by name, but particularly notable are Timothy Spall as Richard Temple, a comic specialty player and audience favorite whose larger-than-life portrayals hide a vulnerable man, and Shirley Henderson as the company ingénue, a single mother with a drinking problem who has given up on romance rather than face rejection.